docker/community/Docker-Birthday-3/tutorial.md

 You've looked at images before but in this section we'll dive deeper into what docker images are and build our own image.
 And, we'll also use that image to run our application locally.
 Finally, you'll push some of your images to Docker Hub.

 Docker images are the basis of containers.
-In the previous example, you **pulled** the *Busybox* image from the registry and asked the docker client to run a container **based** on that image.
+In the previous example, you **pulled** the *seqvence/static-site* image from the registry and asked the docker client to run a container **based** on that image.
 To see the list of images that are available locally, use the `docker images` command.

-[comment]: # (the following must be redone with some real images)

 ```
 $ docker images
-REPOSITORY                      TAG                 IMAGE ID            CREATED             VIRTUAL SIZE
+REPOSITORY             TAG                 IMAGE ID            CREATED             SIZE
-manomarks/catnip                latest              c7ffb5626a50        2 hours ago         697.9 MB
+seqvence/static-site   latest              92a386b6e686        2 hours ago        190.5 MB
-manomarks/static-site           latest              b270625a1631        21 hours ago        133.9 MB
+nginx                  latest              af4b3d7d5401        3 hours ago        190.5 MB
-python                          3-onbuild           cf4002b2c383        5 days ago          688.8 MB
+python                 2.7                 1c32174fd534        14 hours ago        676.8 MB
+postgres               9.4                 88d845ac7a88        14 hours ago        263.6 MB
-martin/docker-cleanup-volumes   latest              b42990daaca2        7 weeks ago         22.14 MB
+containous/traefik     latest              27b4e0c6b2fd        4 days ago          20.75 MB
+node                   0.10                42426a5cba5f        6 days ago          633.7 MB
-ubuntu                          latest              e9ae3c220b23        7 weeks ago         187.9 MB
+redis                  latest              4f5f397d4b7c        7 days ago          177.5 MB
-busybox                         latest              c51f86c28340        9 weeks ago         1.109 MB
+mongo                  latest              467eb21035a8        7 days ago          309.7 MB
-hello-world                     latest              0a6ba66e537a        11 weeks ago        960 B
+alpine                 3.3                 70c557e50ed6        8 days ago          4.794 MB
+java                   7                   21f6ce84e43c        8 days ago          587.7 MB
 ```

 The above gives a list of images that I've pulled from the registry and the ones that I've created myself (we'll shortly see how).
 The `TAG` refers to a particular snapshot of the image and the `ID` is the corresponding unique identifier for that image.